 - Hodgkin lymphoma.

 In many cases, chemotherapy leads to remission (no evidence of lymphoma) regardless of someone’s HIV status.
-Sometimes lymphoma relapses (comes back after treatment) and in some cases it is refractory (doesn’t respond to the first treatment).
+Sometimes lymphoma relapses (comes back after treatment) and in some cases it is refractory (it doesn’t respond to the first treatment).
 These types of lymphoma are more difficult to treat, although many cases can be treated successfully with more intensive chemotherapy.
-You might be offered a different chemotherapy regimen, possibly at a high-dose.
-Your doctor might recommend a stem cell transplant.
+For example, you might be offered a different chemotherapy regimen (combination of drugs), possibly at a higher dose, or your medical team might recommend a stem cell transplant.

 There may also be a clinical trial you can enter.
-If you’re interested, ask your doctor if there is a trial suitable for you.
+If you’re interested, ask your medical team if there is a trial suitable for you.
 You can also search our database of clinical trials open for people with lymphoma in the UK.
-Most clinical trials exclude patients with HIV, but this is changing and some lymphoma trials include people with HIV, especially the ones whose immune system isn’t severely compromised.
+Many clinical trials exclude patients with HIV, but this is changing and some lymphoma trials include people with HIV.

 Look out for signs of infection